natereid72/k8sFundamentalsLabs/Lab-6-Persistent-Storage.md

 ```
 4. Now check your web page (you may need to use an incognito window to avoid retrieving a cached copy)

-  You should see your landing page has been updates with the text *hello world*
+  You should see your landing page has been updated with the text *hello world*

 5. Execute `kubectl delete po pod2`
 6. Execute `kubectl apply -f pod2.yaml`